rafting Adventures

 THE PACKET

 Prior to your trip, RRO will send you a copy of our trip release waiver in our trip packet.
-Sign, date, and send to Tina via email or regular mail.
-Prior to the trip’s start date, all guests must sign the release form.
-Consider purchasing travel insurance from one of the listed companies.
-We strongly recommend and encourage you to think about it.
-THERE ARE NO REFUNDS.
-See our Cancellation and Refund Policy.
+Please read it carefully, sign it, date it, and return it to us by mail or email.
+Prior to the start of the excursion, all guests must sign the waiver.

-On launch day, Tina will only be available by phone prior to 6:00 a.m. and back in the office after 11:30 a.m.
+On launch day, Tina will only be available by phone before 6:00 a.m. and after 11:30 a.m.

 If you wish to hire a van service, we recommend Town & Country Shuttles.
-You will need to make these reservations.
+You will need to make these reservations yourself.
+Town & Country Shuttles (van service).
+Call 541-476-7773

 Once again if you have any questions or need help please call Tina, she is more than happy to help.

-THINGS TO BRING LIST
+"THINGS TO BRING" LIST

 Pack your clothing as directed on the “Things to Bring List.”
-Clothing and other down river gear will be repacked into waterproof bags at the launch site.
-If possible, we like to deliver the bags to your hotel the night before trip (call Tina if you have questions).
-Larger waterproof bags for your sleeping bags and pillows will be at the put-in location.
+Clothing and other downriver gear will be repacked into waterproof bags at the launch site.
+If possible, we like to deliver the bags to your hotel the night before the trip (call Tina if you have questions).

 You will get wet on your raft trip.
 For your comfort, we have made a list of clothing that works best.
-Stay away from wearing clothing that will soak up water and takes a long time to dry like cotton sweatshirts and jeans; those are good for evening but not daytime attire.
+Stay away from wearing clothing that will soak up water and takes a long time to dry like cotton sweatshirts and jeans; they are good for evening but not daytime attire.

 • Change of clothing for each night at camp or at the lodges.

-• Pair of river sandals for day use (I suggest Tevas or Chaos).
-A second pair of shoes for evening time.
+• A second pair of shoes (tennies?) for evening time.
 Trust me after being in wet sandals all day and having wet feet, dry shoes are the best feeling.

 • Warm jacket, sweatshirt, or a set of nylon jacket and pants (great for the mornings).
 We cannot predict the weather—although July and August are usually nice and warm, light rain gear is advised.